| | S: Im speaking to Brian Hagemann,

 B: What were you trying to do before?

-S: Well, we were, I mean, we’re not talking about the quality of
+S: Well, we were, I mean, were not talking about the quality of

 the writing, as much as the quality of the characters,